-Pursuant to the requirements of the Securities Act of 1933, Ingram Micro Inc. has caused this Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Santa Ana, State of California, on this 20th day of May, 1997.
+Pursuant to the requirements of the Securities Act of 1933, Ingram Micro Inc. has caused this Amendment No. 1 to the Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Santa Ana, State of California, on this 11th day of June, 1997.